DavidKorczynski/RePEconstruct/README.md

 The files *trace_output* amd *wave_entrypoints* are also used by the static rebuilder.
 The main.py file from the example above shows in a simple manner how they are to be used!

+## Publications
-The tool is used in the 2016 MALWARE paper "RePEconstruct: reconstructing packed binaries with self-modifying code and import table destruction".
+The tool is described in the 2016 MALWARE paper "RePEconstruct: reconstructing packed binaries with self-modifying code and import table destruction".